 - 2. When the tomatoes are cool enough to handle, use a paring knife or your fingers to peel or slip off the skin.
 Cut the tomatoes into chunks.

-- 4. Ladle the gazpacho into bowls and plop the ice cubes into the bowls.
+- 6. Ladle the gazpacho into bowls and plop the ice cubes in the bowls.
+Originally published August 20, 2014.